 Coco Chanel's Apartment

 Chanel was known for her lifelong determination, ambition and energy which she applied to her professional and social life.
-She achieved both success as a businesswoman and social prominence thanks to the connections she made through her work.
-These included many artists and craftspeople to whom she became a patron.
+She achieved both success as a business woman and social prominence through the connections she made through her work.